Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## Getting Started

-The code is written in python and runs on Google Colab.
+The code is written in python and runs on Google Colab (CPU, not GPU).
 To use it you will need:
 * python 3.8.8
 * numpy 1.19.5
 * matplotlib 3.2.2